 What I discovered, the one night that I was able to flip open a few of these notebooks, is that I have always spent a great deal of effort trying to “be right” in a relationship–trying to be whatever girl I needed to be in order to completely enchant a man.
 It was never enough for him to simply care for me; no, I wanted him to be completely devoted and utterly in love with everything about me.
 I worked on myself, I worked on my man, I talked and analyzed and reasoned my way through every situation–and in most cases, I gave very little thought or energy to why I was so determined to make things work.
 For that matter, I gave even less thought to what I felt, beyond determination.
 Why couldn’t I just hang out and see what course it took?
 Why didn’t I ever define my own needs and pursue my own happiness, independent of a man?
 Why did I always try so hard?
 Certainly the phrase “in love with love” comes to mind, and that I was.
 But there was something else.

 I’m not sure I was ready to figure out what it was that night, because I only flipped through a few notebooks before I turned my attention to the envelopes and packages filled with letters and mementos given to me by each man whom I considered to be, at some point, “the” man for me.
-The box of letters and whatnot from Joe was clearly the most precious.
+The box of letters and whatnot from that fellow was clearly the most precious.
 I remembered his handwriting, how beautiful it was, to match his poetic ability to convey romance and delight in everything he wrote.
 Only now do I see it as a way to distract me from the obvious fact that I was only his backup plan.
 But distract me, it did.
 Even reading some of his notes and letters now brought back the allure he had for me.
 Until, that is, I looked up the passages in another journal related to the breakup and my desperate attempts to stitch together our unraveling.
 More than desperate, I was juvenile, even childlike in my belief that it could be mended.